AaronNeil/AI/ML/README.md

 # Pokémon Type Prediction Based on Stats

 ## Overview
 This project builds a machine learning model that predicts the primary type of a Pokémon based on its stats such as HP, Attack, Defense, Special Attack, Special Defense, and Speed.
-The model is trained using Gradient Boosting (XGBoost) to achieve high accuracy and support complex feature interactions.
+The model is trained using the Random Forest algorithm and provide a simple CLI to predict Pokémon types by name.

 ## Features
 - Data preprocessing to clean and select relevant stats